 Villa Tekla is our family home: a unique multi levelled house on five acres of forest and landscaped private grounds, with ocean and mountain views as well as a pool, situated near Manuel Antonio Park with endless beaches and incredible rain forests.

-Villa Tekla is a distinctive three-bedroom, three-level Spanish-Moorish hacienda, an eco-friendly villa designed for the tropics, on five acres of forest and landscaped grounds, with ocean and mountain views, set off the main road.
-It has extensive patios, is fully furnished and immediately below it is a private lap pool.
+Villa Tekla is a distinctive three-bedroom, three-level Spanish-Moorish hacienda, an eco-friendly villa designed for the tropics, set off the main road between Quepos and Manuel Antonio park.
+It has extensive patios, is fully furnished and immediately below the house is a private lap pool.
 It can easily accommodate three couples and is suitable for families traveling together.

 The property is midway between the thriving tourist town of Quepos and the beaches of Manuel Antonio National Park.
 The main beach is five minutes away by car or bus, thirty minutes by foot.
 Several smaller, unpopulated beaches are even closer and we can provide directions to them.
 The park, with its crescent beaches, trails and wildlife, offers nature lovers a unique, unforgettable experience.
 It opens at seven a.m. daily, but is closed Monday.
 It's best to visit early in the morning, when wildlife is more active.